29 Nov Real Time Information (RTI) – A Practical Guide

 - New Starter/Leaver details

-- Payment after leaving indicator
+- Payment after leaving the indicator

 - Irregular Payment indicator (use for irregular staff or someone taking unpaid leave so HMRC don’t assume they’ve left your employment)